Utah Pride Center: Gay Lesbian Bisexual Transgender Community Center of Utah

 The center was renamed in 2003 as the Gay Lesbian Bisexual Transgender Community Center of Utah.
 Its executive directors were Chad Beyer and Valerie A. Larabee.

 Utah Pride Center

 The center was renamed in 2006 as the Utah Pride Center.
 Larabee resigned in 2013 as the center executive director after it experienced struggles with financial and leadership issues, and its staffers assumed her duties until a new executive director was appointed.
 Center Treasurer Steven Ha was appointed in 2014 to serve as the center interim executive director, and was later employed for one year as the center executive director.
 On December 12, 2014, less than a year after his appointment, the Utah Pride Center announced the resignation of Steven Ha due to a recurrence of lymphoma.
-Marian Edmonds-Allen was named Executive Director in August 2015.
-Carol Gnade was named Executive Director October 1, 2015, with a mandate to move to a new building.
-Robert Moolman was named Executive Director May 1, 2018.
-Stacey Jackson-Roberts was named CEO August 18th, 2021.
+Marian Edmonds-Allen was named executive director in August 2015.
+Carol Gnade was named executive director October 1, 2015, with a mandate to move to a new building.
+Robert Moolman was named executive director May 1, 2018; serving during the unique challenge of the Covid pandemic.
+Stacey Jackson-Roberts was named executive director January 2021 to October 2021.
+The Utah Pride Center switched to a new CO-CEO model in January 2022; naming Jessica Dummar (to July 2022), Ben Carr (to June 2023), Tanya Hawkins (to September 2023) -- and then Amanda Darrow (October 2022 to April 2023), and Jonathan Foulk (October 2022 to August 2023).
+The Utah Pride Center in a financial crisis, named Ryan Newcomb executive director September 2023 to April 2024; the center was refinanced and moved.
+Chad Call (having served as Utah Pride Parade director 2022, 2023, 2024) was named executive director April 2024.